Parallelising Glauber dynamics: Parallel sampling for Ising models

 \subsection{Approximate rejection sampling}

 Conditional distributions of the Ising model are again Ising models.
 We will show that with large probability, if we pick a random subset of not-too-large size, then we can approximate the distribution of those coordinates with a product distribution, and hence use the product distribution as a proposal for approximate rejection sampling.
+We discuss further the choice of product distribution (given in Algorithm~\ref{a:qars}) in Section~\ref{s:conc}.

 First, we give a generic guarantee for the rejection sampling \cref{a:ars}, which can be used whenever the log-ratio between desired and proposal distributions $\ln \dd{P}{Q}$ has sufficiently decaying exponential tails.
 Note that because the normalizing constants are unknown, we draw two samples and use one as a reference to decide whether to accept the other. \cref{l:ars} appears as \cite[Lemma 2]{fan2023improved} specialized to the distribution they consider, but holds more generally.
 We give the proof for completeness.

 \begin{lem} Let $\wh P$ be the distribution of the output of Algorithm~\ref{a:ars}.
 Then

 The acceptance probability is $p_{\textup{accept}}= \rc{c}\E \min\{R,c\} = \rc{c}(\E R - \E[(R-c)\one_{R\ge c}])$ and the TV distance is bounded by